T800G/OfficeScroll/README.md

 This add-in is not compatible with Excel Horizontal Scroll COM add-in, you need to uninstall it first.<br>
 If Windows AppLocker is active on your system, depending on the configuration, you may not be able to use this add-in.

+### KNOWN PROBLEMS
+The Office version installed from Microsoft Store has problems loading external dll files.
+For solution, refer to https://stackoverflow.com/questions/50683727/loadlibrary-in-vba-returns-0-when-trying-to-load-r-dll-in-office-from-microsoft

 ## Install/Remove
 You can install this add-in as a standard user (non-administrator).<br/>
 1. Unzip all files.<br/>